robotman2412/GR8CPU-Rev2/README.md

 ---

-Bill of materials so far (as requested):
+Bill of materials so far (out of date):

 1x    Arduino nano (for programming, the one that emulates a clock for now doesn't count)<br>
 1x    Alliance AS6C1098-55PCN 128K memory IC<br>